rupib/nginx_varnish_https/readme.md

-# These are some configs for getting Nginx and Varnish working for https.
-It also has the redirects to forward all traffic to https://wwww.
+# These are some configs for getting Nginx and Varnish working for https on a DigitalOcean LEMP droplet.
+## It also has the redirects to forward all traffic to https://wwww

-These are my configs from an Ubuntu LEMP Digital Ocean Droplet.
+These are my configs from an Ubuntu LEMP Digital Ocean Droplet running Nginx, Varnish and PHP-fpm.

 ![LEMP Digital Ocean Droplet](digitalocean_ubuntu_lemp_nginx_varnish_https.png)